smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     Install-Module AzureAD
     ```

-2. On the Script pane of the Windows PowerShell ISE window, run the following to sign in to the Contoso Azure AD tenant.
+2. On the Script pane of the Windows PowerShell ISE window, run the following to sign into the Contoso Azure AD tenant.
 When prompted, sign in with the **john.doe** Azure AD user account, which you created in the previous exercise.

     ```pwsh
     Connect-AzureAD